saJeremyQin/mooji/README.md

-# Collosal
+# Mooji
 ![thumbnail](https://raw.githubusercontent.com/iceboy1406/collosal/main/public/images/screenshots/home.png)
 <p align="center">
-<a href="https://collosal.vercel.app/">Demo Page</a>&nbsp;&nbsp;&nbsp;
+<a href="https://mooji.vercel.app/">Demo Page</a>&nbsp;&nbsp;&nbsp;
 <a href="https://www.figma.com/community/file/1061303456713302684">Figma Link</a>&nbsp;&nbsp;&nbsp;
 </p>
-Collosal is a company profile website for a company who serve for Application Development, Design and Maintenance.
-It's just a fictitious website.
-UI Design of this website made by Muhamad Nauval Azhar and I implement it to a real website.
+Mooji is a company profile website for a company who serve for Application Development, Design and Maintenance.
+UI Design of this website made by KeXu and I implement it to a real website.
 It has 15 page same as design and the contents of this website are static.

 ## Technology Used